Archives are the documentary

 through the perspective of their author.

-Integrity – the quality of
+Integrity - the quality

-provide a coherent picture.
+to provide a coherent picture.

-Usability – the accessibility
+Usability - the

-Natural disasters, conflicts, and data corruption can all render
+storage location.
+Natural disasters, conflicts, and data

-archives useless, while state/institutional policies can also
+state/institutional policies can also impede the practical

-impede the practical usability of archives for citizens.
+usability of archives for citizens.

 To ensure the authenticity,